Westpac vs FXNet, Who's The Best?

 How Many Clients Do Westpac and FXNet Have?

 Both Westpac and FXNet are well established with their client base.
-It is important to work with a broker that is reputable and one of the most simple ways of establishing this is by knowing how many clients they already work with.
+It is important to work with an online broker that is professional and one of the easiest ways of establishing this is by knowing how many clients are using their services.

-Below you will find details of how many customers Westpac and FXNet have
+Below you will find details of how many clients Westpac and FXNet have

 |